-Ste p Action
+Step Action

-1 Create a second Self Message at the end of
+1 Create a second Self Message at the end of execution.

-execution.

 2 Double-click on the Message name to open the Properties window for the Message.

-- Present was a second of the

 3 Select the 'Is Return' checkbox.

 4 Raise the Activation level of the return.